 Possible side effects: Stop medication at the first sign of gastrointestinal upset, jaundice, or blood dyscrasia.
 Authenticated cases of agranulocytosis associated with the drug have occurred in man, fatal reactions, although rare, have been reported in dogs after long-term therapy.
 To guard against this possibility, conduct routine blood counts at weekly intervals during the early phase of therapy and at intervals of two weeks thereafter.
 Any significant fall in the total white count, black or tarry stools or relative decrease in granulocytes should be regarded as a signal for immediate cessation of therapy and institution of appropriate countermeasures.

-Precautions: Parenteral injections should be made intravenously (IV) only.
+Precautions: Parenteral s should be made intravenously (IV) only.
 DO NOT inject subcutaneously or intramuscularly (IM).
 Use with caution in patients who have a history of drug allergy.

 Overdose protocol: Contact your nearest emergency animal clinic.